ravitemer/mcphub.nvim/doc/other/troubleshooting.md

  uvx --version    # Should be installed
  ```
 - Most server commands use `npx` or `uvx` - verify these work in your terminal
+- Neovim must be built with LuaJIT (not PUC Lua 5.1)

 ## Configuration File